alexisdavalos/capture-fullstack-app/README.md

   * Travelers and bloggers that want to share their experiences

 - What feedback have you gotten from potential users?
-  * No Research done due to no design team.
+  * No Research yet.

 - Have you validated the problem and your solution with your target audience?
 How?
-  * No Research done due to no design team.
+  * No Research yet.

 #### Research
 _Research thoroughly before writing a single line of code.
 Solidify the features of your app conceptually before implementation.
 Spend the weekend researching so you can hit the ground running on Monday._